quephird/scintilla/README.md

 #### Shapes

 Shapes are all defined in `scintilla.shapes`; there are five different primitive shapes implemented in this ray tracer.
-The table below lists them as well as eac of their default attributes:
+The table below lists them as well as each of their default attributes:

 | Shape | Defaults |
 |---|---|